smseerat/MCW-Hybrid-identity/Hands-on lab/HOL step-by step - Hybrid Identity.md

 1. Open the **Properties** window of the **Engineering - Mandatory MFA** group, in the **Description** text box, type **Engineering users with user state-based MFA enforcement (without Conditional Access)**

-1. Within the Remote Desktop session to **DC1**, from the Script pane of the Windows PowerShell ISE window, run the following to add designated users to the newly created group.
+1. Within the Remote Desktop session to **DC1**, from the Script pane of the Windows PowerShell ISE window, run the following to add designated users to the newly created group (replace the placeholder `<custom_domain_name>` with the actual name of the custom verified domain name you assigned to the Contoso Azure AD tenant).

     ```pwsh
-    $domainName = 'contoso120419.com'
+    $domainName = '<custom_domain_name>'
     $users = Get-ADGroupMember -Identity 'Engineering' -Recursive | Where-Object {($_.objectClass -eq 'user') -and ($_.distinguishedName -like "*OU=NY,OU=US,OU=Users,OU=Demo Accounts,DC=contoso,DC=local")}
     foreach ($user in $users) {
         $user = Get-ADUser -Identity $User.SamAccountName